Gilgeous-Alexander scores 37, Thunder top 76ers 133-114 - WHIZ News

 They got a little bit of something from everyone.
 Jaylin Williams and Tre Mann each scored 14 points.

 Oklahoma City also avenged a 19-point loss to the 76ers on Dec.
-31.
+31, and came back strong after a one-point loss Tuesday at Miami.

+“We attacked and were appropriately aggressive,” coach Mark Daigneault said.
+“I just think we’ve got to be that team.
+Trust that.”

 Joel Embiid had 30 points and 10 rebounds.
 James Harden had 24 points and 15 assists.